the-tobias-project/hydra/README.md

 This may be the fastest way, given a good network connection between your machine and the docker hub:

+Server side:
-1. `docker pull edolfostanford/hydra`
+1. `docker pull apoursh/hydra:0.1`
+2. `docker network create hydra-network`
-2. `docker run --name hydra --expose 9001 --hostname hydra -it edolfostanford/hydra bash`
+3. `docker run --name hydra -p 9001:9001 --hostname hydra -it apoursh/hydra:0.1 bash`

-After running this, you should find yourself inside the docker container with a prompt that looks like this:
+After running step 3, you should find yourself inside the docker container with a prompt that looks like this:

 ```bash
 root@hydra:/app#
 ```
+On the client side, you will also need to run: `docker network create hydra-redis`

 ### Build the image yourself